jimregan/notes/_drafts/2026-01-16-chatgpt-reel-notes.md

 * **vágysz vmire** – you long for / are looking for something
 * **csatlakozz hozzánk** – join us
 * **további részletek** – further details

-If you want, next time I can also **flag phrases that are especially reusable in conversation** vs. ones that are more *ad-copy specific*.